Shahad24/AICITY2022_Track3_Team95/README.md

   2. Download checkpoints from [google drive here](https://drive.google.com/drive/folders/1tN4aTWhPcCjnHzIvaVOjxVsYGfB13L0L?usp=sharing)
   3. Prepare the configuration file and start training.

-**Important Note:** <br />
-We clean the dataset manually.
+**Important Note:** We clean the dataset manually.
 However, to reproduce nearly same action classification model you can download the processed data from the google drive link that we sent via email (note this only for authorized people from organizer of AI city challenge).
-Then you can start from preparing csv files for the training.<br />
+Then you can start from preparing csv file **step** for the training.<br />

   ### Driver Tracking (In progress)

 <br />

   ### Image Colorization
-  To increase the size of the training data set, we perform image colorization [InstColorization](https://github.com/ericsujw/InstColorization) on the entire data from the previous step.
+  To increase the size of the training dataset, we perform image colorization [InstColorization](https://github.com/ericsujw/InstColorization) on the entire data from the previous step.
 We used 'coco_finetuned_mask_256_ffs' checkpoint.
 Please follow the instruction in [InstColorization](https://github.com/ericsujw/InstColorization) to get the same results.
 <br />

   ### Prepare csv Files
   To train [SlowFast](https://github.com/facebookresearch/SlowFast), we need to prepare the dataset to match their format (for more information see [SlowFast kinetics Dataset](https://github.com/facebookresearch/SlowFast/blob/main/slowfast/datasets/DATASET.md)) <br />
   - The dataset information should be stored in CSV file without header, must following the below format.
-    > path_to_video_1 label_1
+    - path_to_video_1 label_1
+    - path_to_video_2 label_2
   - The CSV files must be moved to data folder in slowfast_train folder.
 At the end, you should have the following: <br />
-    > slowfast_train/data/train.csv ,  slowfast_train/data/val.csv
+    - slowfast_train/data/train.csv ,  slowfast_train/data/val.csv

   ---
   ### Training
   Since action recognition method is data hungry and we only have few samples per class.
 We have two stages to get the final action classification model.<br />
-  1. In the first stage, we train action classification model using only the Infrared video without the synthetic data.
+  1. In the first stage, we train action classification model using only the Infrared video without the synthetic data (colored data).
-  2. In the second stage, we resume training the first stage model but after adding the colored data samples in the train and val csv files.
+  2. In the second stage, we resume training the first stage model but after adding the synthetic data (colored data) samples in the train and val csv files.

-  **Note:** For reproducing rapidly, we recommend skipping the first stage and start from second stage using the first stage checkpoint “checkpoint_epoch_00440.pyth”. please do not change the checkpoint name.
+  **Note:** For reproducing rapidly, we recommend skipping the first stage and start from second stage using the first stage checkpoint [“checkpoint_epoch_00440.pyth”](https://drive.google.com/drive/folders/1tN4aTWhPcCjnHzIvaVOjxVsYGfB13L0L?usp=sharing).
+Please do not change the checkpoint name.

   <br />